 What is a typical day like?

 Given the nature of the work we do, our days are rarely "typical."
-Once assigned to a regular unit, your unit supervisor will work with you to determine which days you will work making field visits and which days you will work in the office.
-On the field visit days, you will work primarily in the field making visits to the homes of the families you need to visit.
+Once assigned to a regular unit, your unit supervisor will work with you to determine which days you will work making community visits and which days you will work in the office.
+On the community visit days, you will work primarily in the community making visits to the homes of the families you need to visit.
 You may also be required to visit schools and other community agencies that the children and families are involved with.
 You'll be assigned cases on a rotation basis with other CPS staff in your borough office.

-You will manage an average caseload of about 12 to 15 families at any given time.
+You will manage an average caseload of about 8 to 12 families at any given time.
 During your home visits, you will meet with families in order to assess the families' strengths, the safety, risk and well-being needs of children and the assistance that families may require.
 On some days, you may need to attend hearings at the local family court.
 There may be days when you need to work into the late evening in order to assure the safety of children on your caseload.

 Office days will be used to complete case documentation, make phone calls, and attend trainings and meetings with your supervisor and other members in your unit.
 You will also use your time in the office to connect families with the services they need and following up with other office based consultants who are there to support your work.
 You are required to keep detailed electronic records of all case activities that you have completed for case on your caseload.